Employment Policies

 Cave Preservation – Laurel Caverns, to the degree possible, is to be returned to, and kept in, its natural state.
 All graffiti, except those of special historical significance, are to be removed.
 All laws related to cave vandalism are to be enforced.

 Compliance – These policies shall be fully compliant with all Federal, state and local laws.
-If any provision in this document is found to be, either upon advice from legal counsel or upon notice from any duly constituted form of government, in violation of any regulation, statute, or finding of court, it shall be considered moot and the governing body of this Conservancy is to be hereby directed to draft a revision fully compliant with all Federal, state and local laws.
+If any provision in this document is found to be, either upon advice from legal counsel or upon notice from any duly constituted form of government, in violation of any regulation, statute, or finding of court, it shall be considered moot and the governing body of this Conservancy is hereby directed to draft a revision fully compliant with all Federal, state and local laws.

 Cooperativeness – A team spirit, emotional stability, and a sense of sharing are to be a hallmark of the organizational culture of The Conservancy.

 Dating – No employee is to ask another employee for a date and no employee is to accept a date offered by another employee.
 All employees are hereby warned that such requests, if unwanted and still persistent, can lead to an accusation of sexual harassment and discharge.
-Further, couple break-ups are today’s primary source of hostile work environment claims.
-The acceptance of a social arrangement by one employee with another shall be regarded by the Conservancy as the waiving of any right by either party to file a sexual harassment or hostile work environment claim based upon the fruits of that acceptance.
+Further, couple break-ups are today’s primary source of hostile work-environment claims.
+The acceptance of a social arrangement, by one employee with another, shall be regarded by the Conservancy as the waiving of any right by either party to file a sexual harassment or hostile work-environment claim based upon the fruits of that acceptance.

 Dress Code Policy – A dress code is required to allow visitors to be able to distinguish between the employees of The Conservancy, who are their host, and their fellow visitors who are not their host.
-This policy shall have the following elements:
+The Day Manager is to send anyone home who comes to work in non-compliance with the following dress code:

 - Name Tags: All employees whose job for the day requires them to interact with the public must wear a name tag.
-The Director of Visitor and Staff Services is in charge of choosing, ordering, and supplying appropriate name tags.
-The Day Manager is to send anyone home who refuses to wear the name tag supplied by the Conservancy.
+The Director of Employment is to choose, order, and supply appropriate name tags.
+All must be worn at that place on one’s shirt or jacket, as worn by PA state park employees.

 Drug Testing – At the time of hiring all new-hires shall be required to show a valid driver’s license.
-If the new-hire has no valid driver’s license, interest in the public’s safety will require the employee to be evaluated by the Fayette County Drug and Alcohol Commission (FCDAC) to determine whether or not the new-hire requires monitoring and/or enrollment in a drug and alcohol remediation program.
+If the new-hire has no valid driver’s license, interest in the public’s safety will require the employee to be evaluated by the Fayette County Drug and Alcohol Commission (FCDAC) to determine whether-or-not the new-hire requires monitoring and/or enrollment in a drug and alcohol remediation program.
 Continued employment will be wholly determined by the findings of the FCDAC and the willingness and ability of the new-hire to comply with any directives given them by the FCDAC.

 Efficiency – The waste of time, energy, and materials is to be avoided.